cwesson/funge-plus-plus/README.md

 ### Auto-Dimensions
 The dimensionality (up to 4D) is determined automatically based on the file contents.
 This can be overriden with the `-std` argument.
+Funge-lib formatted files are 3D.
 Higher dimensions can be determined automatically from BeQunge formatted files with or without the `Dimensions` directive.

 Standard instructions which operate on vectors (`g`, `p`, `x`, `?`), operate with vector lengths equal to the number of